Author

 10. Reach Out

 If you feel like you are having a tough time, and are struggling in any way with enjoying things, balancing your mood, or finding time to take care of yourself– or if you have any thoughts of hurting yourself– please reach out to a counselor.
-All of the resources that we shared for students can also be utilized by educators.
-Psychology Today has a fantastic therapist directory, and your health insurance can also help you locate a counselor, most of whom have switched to offering telehealth services.
-What we are experiencing right now is hard– and trained professionals across the globe continue to mobilize to serve as front-line responders for our minds in the same ways doctors have for our bodies during the COVID-19 pandemic.
+Psychology Today has a fantastic therapist directory, and your health insurance can also help you locate a counselor, most of whom now offer telehealth services.
+Education is a demanding profession and you deserve to receive the same kind of help and support you so often provide for your students and community.

 Resources: